trennlinie

 For Unsound Methods he worked together with different vocalists, following his own musical instincts.
 "My starting point is often a combination of tried and tested guide sounds that evoke a particular feeling or mood in order to get the ball rolling.
 Then, by trial and error, I keep throwing ideas at the track until a theme or concept emerges which I like to keep in mind to focus the direction.
 From that point I usually park the idea and move on to another track until I have built up more of an overall picture.
 Whilst keeping this in mind, I then bring the music to a point where it accurately demonstrates the atmospheres I want to create and is acceptable to play to vocalists.
 I am looking for vocalists who present something either out of the ordinary and unique in some way or who are incredibly powerful singers.
 For Unsound Methods, Siobhan Lynch came to me via a demo cassette and I was immediately drawn to her slightly desperate voice.
 I recruited Doug McCarthy, who performed on the previous Recoil LP and the single, Faith healer, partly because I knew he would suit the 2 tracks I had in mind for him and also because he is probably the easiest person in the world to work with.
 He was formerly one half of Nitzer Ebb and we became good friends after they supported DM on the MFTM and Violator tours.
 Maggie Estep, a New-York spoken word artist came to the project after I had been searching, unsuccessfully, for an intelligent rapper with an interesting angle.
 Even though she is clearly not a rapper, in the end she proved far more in tune with the overall feel of the project and is in sharp contrast to the other vocalists.
 Finally, Hildia Cambell, who was one of the gospel singers on the DM Devotional tour.
 I gave each track to more than one vocalist to see how they perceived it.
 As a result, I actually got different interpretations of the same song.
 I 'ghosted' parts of some versions onto others."[30]

-Nevertheless the interviews were more about DM than about Recoil.
-And of course he was asked what he would think about Ultra.
+Nevertheless, the interviews at that time were more about DM than about Recoil.
+And of course, he was asked what he thought about Ultra.
+Mostly he refused to answer, but there's one reply on the record.

 Alan: "I can't hear it in the same way as a record I was involved with, but I certainly don't feel a yearning to be involved again, and I've no regrets about leaving at all.
 The album is difficult for me to comment on, though I do have something of a stock answer, which is: you can probably work out what I think about it by listening to Unsound Methods and then Ultra, because the two records tell you everything you need to know about what the musical relationship was between myself and Martin.
 It's almost as if we've gone to the two extremes of what we were when we were together.
 What the band had before was a combination of those extremes."

-Already at this early time he had to notice that it wouldn't be so easy to be successful with Recoil.
+Even at this early stage of his solo career, he had to notice that it wouldn't be so easy to be successful with Recoil.

 Alan: "It's obvious I'm not trying to make a commercial, radio-friendly record, but of course it can be frustrating when you're trying to get the music across to people and the reaction you get is, 'oh, it's difficult music for weird people.'"[31]